mfraj99/ECSE321/README.md

 This project was created as part of the course ECSE321 - Introduction to Software Engineering in Winter 2020 at McGill University.

+Due to covid-19 only the backend was able to be completed.

 Our team was composed of:
 * [Michael Frajman](https://github.com/mfraj99) - Project manager and document lead
 * [Karl Koerich](https://github.com/karlmiko) - Backend developer